dekuNukem/duckyPad/duckyscript_info.md

 ```
 DEFAULTCHARDELAY 50

-REM duckyPad will wait 50ms between each key stroke
+// duckyPad will wait 50ms between each key stroke
 ```

-### DEFAULTCHARDELAYFUZZ X
+### CHARJITTER X

-Adds an **additional** random delay from 0 to X milliseconds after `each key stroke`, can be used to make typing more human-like.
+Adds an **additional** random delay from 0 to X milliseconds after `each key stroke`.

+Can be used to make typing more human-like.

 Set to 0 to disable.